felleslosninger/dc18-webAuth/README.md

 - securitykey-name (the user defined name of the security key)
 - securitykey-time (the time the security key was registered)
+- securitykey-info (short html string with name and date only)
 - auth-type (the type of second factor authorization the user has selected, in human readable format)